Hard Cider Label Requirements: Breaking Down TTB Meaning and FDA Regulations

 Net contents (FDA and TTB)

 Simply put, hard cider labels must display how much product is in a container.
-The FDA allows this statement to be listed on any label.
+The FDA allows this statement to be listed on any product label.
 You can also opt to etch or blow the net contents into the container itself.

 The TTB is a little more particular about the exact presentation of net contents.
-As with FDA regulations, net contents can be etched, blown, or displayed on a label.
+As with FDA labeling regulations, net contents can be etched, blown, or displayed on a label.
 The key difference is that hard ciders of at least 7 percent abv must use the authorized metric standards of fill as listed in the Electronic Code of Federal Regulations (27 CFR 4.72).
 You also can choose to use any of the following abbreviations:

 - Milliliters – ml, ML, mL